Tweak and Tinker

 Ingredients

-- ¼ cup cocoa butter - great for eczema, and dermatitis, and soothing for dry skin
+• ¼ cup cocoa butter - great for soothing dry, irritated skin

 Equipment